dotnetCarpenter/capgemini/README.md

 Eksempel klient: https://github.com/nvdb-vegdata/nvdb-api-client

-When using the provided URL `https://nvdbapiles-v3.atlas.vegvesen.no/vegobjekter/103?kartutsnitt=270153.519,7040213.023,270332.114,7040444.864&kommune=5001&segmentering=true&inkluder=metadata`
+When using the provided URI `https://nvdbapiles-v3.atlas.vegvesen.no/vegobjekter/103?kartutsnitt=270153.519,7040213.023,270332.114,7040444.864&kommune=5001&segmentering=true&inkluder=metadata`
 , we get back 4 speed bump objects.
 The [API] supports pagination with the query parameter `antall` but it